 Configuring Your POS Settings

-In this step you will learn how to adjust the settings for your Point of Sale system for Rent to Own module, configure your setup for Taxes in the Register, and manage your POS Tills.
+In this step you will learn how to adjust the settings for your Point of Sale system for Taxes in the Register, as they apply to your Tills.

 Configure Your Taxes

 You can get to this part of the system by clicking on the gear-shaped button on the right side of our blue Admin Toolbar, click Settings, then click POS Settings > Taxes.